ulyasarialfitroh/sdk-broad/README.md

 );
 ```

-## Code Architecture
+## Architecture

 The application is designed with a clear separation of concerns, dividing the logic into several distinct classes:

 -   `Config`
     -   **Responsibility**: Manages all configuration parameters for the application.
     -   **Details**: It loads settings from environment variables (`.env` file) for better security and deployment flexibility.
-It also validates that essential parameters like RPC URLs and contract addresses are correctly set before the application starts.
+It also validates that essential parameters like RPC URLs and contract addresses are present and correctly formatted before the application starts.

 -   `BlockchainConnector`
     -   **Responsibility**: Handles all direct communication with the source blockchain's RPC node.
     -   **Details**: It wraps the `web3.py` library to manage the connection.
-This class is responsible for establishing and verifying the connection, fetching contract instances, and querying for blockchain data like the latest block number.
+This class is responsible for establishing and verifying the connection, creating a contract instance, and querying for blockchain data like the latest block number.

 -   `EventScanner`
     -   **Responsibility**: The core logic for scanning the blockchain for relevant events.